PrefectHQ/prefect/docs/ui/cloud-getting-started.md

 ### Manually configuring Cloud settings

-Note that you can also manually configure the settings to interact with Prefect Cloud using an account ID, workspace ID, and API key.
+Note that you can also manually configure the `PREFECT_API_URL` and `PREFECT_API_KEY` settings to interact with Prefect Cloud by using an account ID, workspace ID, and API key.

 <div class="terminal">
 ```bash